akeneo/pim-docs/cookbook/import_export/product-import-from-xml-file.rst

     - The processed product is written in the database using a product writer.

-4. Collect the invalid products found and export them in a separate file
+4. Collect the invalid products found and export them into a separate file

     - When all products have been read, processed and written into the database, the job collects all the errors found in the file at each step and writes them back into a separate file of invalid items.